Education & Training

 Topics that may be included in training: Psychological Safety, Imposter Syndrome, Stereotype Threat, Oppression, Power

-Description: Bystander interventions are about recognizing a potentially harmful situation or interaction and choosing to respond in a way that could positively influence an outcome.
+Description: Bystander interventions (acts of being an Upstander) are about recognizing a potentially harmful situation or interaction and choosing to respond in a way that could positively influence an outcome.
 In the medical field, all voices are not always heard, yet with our teams we want to ensure that everyone feels value for who they are and their expertise.
 Whether it’s intervening in tense interactions within research teams, or advocating on behalf of a patient, understanding bystander intervention can be crucial for collaboration and serving our communities.
 This training is a skill-building process that helps attendees recognize harm and analyze the consequences of our actions–or inactions as bystanders.

 Topics that may be included in training: Psychological Safety, Implicit Bias, Microaggressions

 Description: Healthcare and research environments can be hectic and intense, and while conflicts and tensions are unavoidable, we can still have a huge impact on how others navigate and experience those conflicts.
-One way in which we might do this is through the notion of allyship: the support of and advocacy for those in marginalized groups.
-Microaffirmations are small acts of appreciation, praise, and recognition that others provide as feedback and encouragement (Ed Equity Resources).
 In order to boost morale and ensure value in others and what they contribute to our community and learning environment, we need to address workplace toxicity and power dynamics.
+This training allows attendees to be mindful of discriminatory behaviors and how to address them with regard to team dynamics.
+More so, you will access tools to boost your connection and build a stronger workplace environment.

-Topics that may be included in training: Psychological Safety, Workplace Wellbeing, Workplace Toxicity, Power Dynamics, Allyship
+Topics that may be included in training: Sphere of Influence Model, Bystander Intervention, Microaffirmations, Psychological Safety, Workplace Wellbeing, Workplace Toxicity, Power Dynamics, Allyship

 Cultural Humility